-This command updates search index for specified entities.
-The command requires two arguments - class name (short notation or FQCN) and a list of identifiers (at least one is required).
-If the specified entity exists, then the corresponding search index data will be updated.
+This command updates the search index for specified entities.
+The command requires two arguments - a class name (short notation or FQCN) and a list of identifiers (at least one is required).
+The corresponding search index data will be updated if the specified entity exists.
 If it does not, index data will be removed.
 This command is used for queued indexation.

 Single entity indexation:

 php bin/console oro:search:index OroUserBundle:User 1 Started index update for entities.

 Multiple entities indexation:

 php bin/console oro:search:index "Oro\Bundle\ContactBundle\Entity\Contact" 1 2 3 4 5 6 7 8 9 10 Started index update for entities.